-Have you ever played tic-tac-toe?
-You and another player fill in Xs and Os on a grid of 9 little squares, and the first person to fill in 3 Xs or Os in a straight line wins.
+In tic-tac-toe, two players fill in Xs and Os on a grid of 9 little squares, and the first person to fill in 3 Xs or Os in a straight line wins.
 Both kids and grown-ups can play it — and apparently chickens, too.
-For years a store in Chinatown in New York City had live chickens who played tic-tac-toe by pecking at a tic-tac-toe board on a table.
-They’d play against people, and the chickens often won!
+For years a store in Chinatown in New York City had live chickens who played tic-tac-toe by pecking at a board on a table.
 It turned out the chicks were getting some help: they were trained to peck at a spot of light, which a hidden person would shine on the best square.
 Even so, when those chickens won, they probably felt pretty proud.

 Wee ones: If you watch 4 chickens play tic-tac-toe, what numbers do you say to count them?